-A study of the theories and research related to the design and evaluation of instruction and learning.
+An introductory study of the theories and research related to the design and evaluation of instruction and learning.
 Prerequisite: permission of the Teacher Education Council.

-3001 CURRICULUM AND INSTRUCTIONAL THEORY AND DESIGN II
+3001 CURRICULUM AND INSTRUCTIONAL THEORY AND DESIGN II (W)

-A continuation of the study of theories and research related to the design and evaluation of instruction and learning.
-Prerequisites: permission of the Teacher Education Council and EDUC 3000.
+A study of the theories and research related to the design and evaluation of instruction and learning.
+Prerequisite: permission of the Teacher Education Council and EDUC 3000.